 Sebastian Strauchler is a graduated Music Professor at Conservatoire Superior Manuel de Falla, Buenos Aires.
-From 2005 he has totally focus in the renaissance and baroque repertoire, studying plucked instruments in the same institution (the only official Early Music degree in all South America) with Hernan Vives.
+From 2005 he has totally focus in the Renaissance lute and Baroque lute repertoire, studying plucked instruments in the same institution (the only official Early Music degree in all South America) with Hernan Vives.

 He is always continuing his studies with international noted players like Dolores Costoyas, Xavier Diaz-Latorre, Eduardo Eguez or Hopkinson Smith.